boppwolfram-sudo/SustainSwift---VisaVerse-AI-Hackathon/README.md

-AI Generated:

-Here is a quick guide to running your SustainSwift prototype.
+Here is a quick Ai genrated guide to running your SustainSwift prototype.

 Since this architecture simulates a decentralized network (a Utility Provider, a Blockchain Node, and a Client Dashboard), you will need to run three separate processes simultaneously.